 Your existing staff can benefit too

-Apprenticeships are for all age groups and are available for new staff as well as existing employees, offering training and development opportunities to existing staff can significantly boost morale and make them feel more valued.
-The College has many different frameworks available with new ones being added regularly.
-There are three levels of Apprenticeship to reflect the needs of today’s business.
+Upskilling existing staff through Apprenticeships, which are for all age groups, is an ideal way of training staff.
+Offering training and development opportunities to existing staff can significantly boost morale and make them feel more valued.
+There are several levels of Apprenticeship to reflect the needs of today’s business.

-- Intermediate Apprenticeship at Level 2 – equivalent to 5 GCSE’s at A-C
+- Intermediate Apprenticeship at Level 2 – equivalent to 5 GCSE’s at A-C/ 9-4

 - Advanced Apprenticeship at Level 3 – equivalent to 2 A levels

-- Higher Apprenticeship at Level 4 – equivalent to a Foundation Degree
+- Higher Apprenticeship at Level 4 and 5 – equivalent to a Foundation Degree

 How an Apprenticeship works?